STRIDES/NIHCloudLabGCP/tutorials/README.md

 - One tutorial specific to somatic variant calling comes from the Sheffield Bioinformatics Core [here](https://sbc.shef.ac.uk/somatic-variants/index.nb.html).
 It runs on Galaxy, but can be adapted to run in GCP.
 At the very least, the [data](https://drive.google.com/drive/folders/1RhrmfW3vMhPwAiBGdFIKfINWMsdvIG6E) may prove useful to you.

 ## **Query a VCF file in Big Query** <a name="VCF"></a>
 - Learn how to use Big Query to run queries against large VCF files from Gnomad data using [this notebook](https://github.com/GoogleCloudPlatform/rad-lab/blob/main/modules/data_science/scripts/build/notebooks/Exploring_gnomad_on_BigQuery.ipynb).
+If any cells give you errors, try running that cell again and it should work, there seems to be some lag time between cells.

 ## **Genome Wide Association Studies** <a name="GWAS"></a>
 - This [NIH CFDE written tutorial](https://training.nih-cfde.org/en/latest/Bioinformatic-Analyses/GWAS-in-the-cloud